 Annual Public Interest Law Society (PILS) Auction

-The 24th Annual Public Interest Law Society Auction
+The 26th Annual Public Interest Law Society Auction will be taking place online this year!

 The Public Interest Law Society (PILS) auction is an annual student-run event that raises money for outreach assistantships awarded to innovative, enthusiastic and dedicated students at NIU College of Law who work in unpaid public interest legal positions.